mohammedjasam/ClevaNator-v2/README.md

 - Type pip install tensorflow
 - This command should download all the necessary packages to successfully install tensorflow on your system.

+> Name your python as python35 to follow the commands directly, else change the commands to whatever your python is named as!

 ## Execution
 ### Training the Model:
 - The model can be custom trained with your own set of classes; to do this, first gather the image dataset and place them in a folder named trainData and place that folder in ClevaNator-v2/violent_predictor/tf_files